stasl0217/FuzzQE-code/README.md

 ### Test the pretrained model

 The pretrained FuzzQE model (product logic) for NELL can be downloaded [here](https://drive.google.com/file/d/15ByNcDayg5Vw67SaIk9ZPE3Gfa9tlTmo/view?usp=sharing).
-You can use the following command to test it:
+You can put it under `./trained_models` and use the following command to test it:

     python ./test-pretrained-model.py NELL feasible-resonance-1518